ShashankAnand1996/Detachment-Limited-Landscape-Evolution-Model/Readme.md

 # Code structure

-Each number written in the list below explains the operations and functions for the particular Cell of the Jupyter Notebook.
+Each number in the list below explains the operations and functions of the particular Cell of the Jupyter Notebook.
 1. Import relevant packages from the above-mentioned libraries.
-2. Define the Python function for computing the erosion term implicitly using the D_infinity flow direction method and also define the Python function that updates the diffusion term implicitly using the LGMRES algorithm.
+2. Define the Python function for computing the erosion term implicitly using the D_infinity flow direction method and define the Python function that implicitly updates the diffusion term using the LGMRES algorithm.
 3. Initializing the coefficients, domain size, and model parameters to be used in the solver.
 4. Initializing the raster grid, boundary conditions, and the initial condition for the simulation run.
 5. *While* loop for the simulation run until the steady-state is reached.